Beaverdam Reservoir Park

 Crew storage

 The crew house is used by six local high schools to store “shells” and stage meets.
-The building provides storage for thirty two eight person shells and thirty two four person shells.
-In addition to shell storage, the building includes changing rooms, restrooms and an exercise facilities for the students.
+The building provides storage for 32 eight-person shells and 32 four-person shells.
+In addition to shell storage, the building includes changing rooms, restrooms, and exercise facilities for the students.

 Boat kiosk

 Enjoy a beautiful day on the placid waters of Beaverdam Reservoir.
-This pavilion on the water’s edge stores and rents paddleboards, canoes, and kayaks.
+This pavilion on the water’s edge is used to store and rent paddleboards, canoes, and kayaks.
 Guests can also use the ramp to launch their personal car top, hand-carry or inflatable paddle craft, and non-motorized boats.

 Welcome center